 Brass instruments are an exciting addition to any musical ensemble or solo performance.
 With great trumpet, trombone, and French horn players scattered throughout music’s history, it is no surprise that the clear, clean tones of brass instruments are still sought after.
 Today, you can hear brass instruments in everything from jazz and orchestral music to ska, pop, and hip hop.
 Whether you are interested in learning some trumpet jazz in the style of Dizzy Gillespie or you want to record some sweet backup samples, Sloan School of Music can help you achieve your brass goals.

 Interested in taking up a brass instrument?
-From the tuba to the trombone, Sloan School of Music has instructors for all skill levels.
-Check out our instructors below, and schedule a lesson when you find one that works for you.
+From the tuba to the trombone, Sloan School of Music has instructors for all skill levels, and all ages.
+Check out our instructors below, and schedule a lesson when you find one that works best for you.

 CHARACTERISTICS OF BRASS INSTRUMENTS